 Is Captain Kirk a robot?

-Taking ‘button press’ experiments as evidence for an illusory free will seems to require that if free will exists it must have a specific known location in the brain, some sort of synaptic module?
-It rather implies that along with the brain having a location for language and another for visual processing, there would be one in the prefrontal cortex for free will.
+Taking ‘button press’ experiments as evidence for an illusory free will seems to require that if free will exists it must have a specific known location in the brain, some sort of synaptic module.
+It rather implies that along with the brain having a location for language and another for visual processing, there would be an area in the prefrontal cortex for free will.

 What is the rational mind up to?